SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Results

 \subsection{LoRA enables stronger adaptation on downstream tasks}

-We evaluated the effectiveness of LoRA finetuning across 11 datasets, using ESM-2 models with three different parameter sizes (35M, 150M, and 650M) as initial weights, and CM-MAH as the downstream task head.
-Tab.~\ref{tab:mha-c_loraVSnolora} presents the performance of each model on various tasks and quantifies the performance gains ($\Delta$) after applying LoRA finetuning.
-Models finetuned with LoRA (denoted as 'w/') demonstrate significant improvements across all tasks and model sizes compared to those without LoRA finetuning (denoted as 'w/o').
+We evaluated the effectiveness of LoRA finetuning across 8 datasets (10 subsets), using ESM-2 models with three parameter sizes (35M, 150M, and 650M) and ESM-C models with two parameter sizes (300M, 600M) as initial weights, and CM-MAH as the downstream task head.
+Table~\ref{tab:mha-c_loraVSnolora} presents the performance of each model on various tasks and quantifies the performance gains ($\Delta$) after applying LoRA finetuning.
+Models with LoRA (denoted as 'w/') demonstrate significant improvements across all tasks and model sizes compared to those without LoRA finetuning (denoted as 'w/o').

-For the 35M model, LoRA finetuning consistently enhances model performance, showing substantial gains in most tasks, particularly in EC (+9.02\%), Fold (+7.28\%), and FLU (+10.14\%).
-The 150M model exhibits higher baseline performance, and with LoRA finetuning, the maximum improvement reaches 8.53\%.
-The 650M model, with the largest parameter count, delivers the best overall results, achieving the highest gains in tasks such as GO-BP (+7.48\%), Loc (+2.98\%), HumanCell (+2.61\%), and eSOL (+4.4\%).
-However, for the eSOL solubility prediction task, the 150M model's performance slightly decreased (-2.38\%), suggesting potential overfitting at this scale.
+For the ESM-2-35M model, LoRA finetuning consistently enhances model performance, showing substantial gains in all tasks, particularly in GB1 (+17.14\%), Fold-fold (+10.60\%), and FLU (+9.17\%).
+The 150M model exhibits higher baseline performance, and with LoRA finetuning, achieves notable improvement across all tasks, with the maximum improvement reaching 9.65\% on the Fold-superfamily task.
+The 650M model, with the largest parameter count among ESM-2 variants, delivers the best overall results, achieving the highest gains in tasks such as Fold-fold (+15.12\%), Fold-superfamily (+11.93\%), and GO-MF (+10.2\%).

-Fig.~\ref{fig:modelsizef} illustrates the performance of ESM-2 models of various sizes with LoRA finetuning across different training steps.
-In several tasks, models using LoRA finetuning (solid lines) exhibit faster convergence compared to those without it (dashed lines).
-Models with fewer parameters, such as the 35M and 150M, achieve a converged state more quickly during training. in contrast, the 650M model, due to its larger parameter size, requires more time to reach a comparable level of convergence.